phonopy/phonopy/README.md

 ## Development

-The development of phonopy is managed on the 'develop' branch of github phonopy repository.
+The development of phonopy is managed on the `develop` branch of github phonopy repository.

 * Github issues is the place to discuss about phonopy issues.
 * Github pull request is the place to request merging source code.

 ## Documentation

 Phonopy user documetation is written using python sphinx.
 The source files are stored in `doc` directory.
-Please see how to write the documentation at `doc/README.me`.
+Please see how to write the documentation at `doc/README.md`.